 Healing properties

-The serpentine has quite a few good features that could be to improve your health.
+The serpentine has quite a few good features that could help improve your health.
 No guarantees, but you can try all the same.

 Florence from FlorenceJewelshop